Glad you approved of the book - and welcome to the pedants' club.

 Thank You for your VERY quick reply...!!!

-I find your website VERY VERY informative, thank you...
+I find your explanation VERY VERY informative, thank you...

 Add me to your long list of testimonials if you wish, thanks again